orangesamus/RocketPoolRapidResearchIncubator/RCM_plotter_explained.md

 ## Summary:

-The python script [RCM_plotter.py](/RCM_plotter.py) allows you toggle various inputs and plot the resulting RCM's for comparison.
+The python script [RCM_plotter.py](/RCM_plotter.py) allows you to toggle various inputs and plot the resulting RCM's for comparison.
 The foundation for the calculations comes from this comparison done by Lido: [Lido Research bond and staking fee napkin math](https://research.lido.fi/t/bond-and-staking-fee-napkin-math/5999), where their complete calculations are found [here](https://docs.google.com/spreadsheets/d/1L-jtZkMF2ixQrkPlV58ONoteq1UtuCpj50RDJ5B3v6w/edit#gid=0).
 A similar excel sheet that shows various calculations for this commission cut proposal can be found in this repository ([YieldComparisons.xlsx](/YieldComparisons.xlsx)), or it can be viewed on google sheets [here](https://docs.google.com/spreadsheets/d/12Q7qeI4TS-vMcviZIDuIwXO0p1UF5GUh/edit#gid=1728151719).

 A simple summary of the plot is that the Y axis is RCM (rewarded capital multiplier), it’s the multiplier of how much more rewards you earn vs solo staking (solo staking y = 1), if earning twice as much rewards then y = 2… etc